 There’s currently no cure for epidermolysis bullosa (EB), but treatment can help ease and control symptoms.

-An important part of children’s treatment plan will be about how to prevent trauma or friction to children’s skin to help reduce the frequency of blistering.
+An important part of the children’s treatment plans will be about how to prevent trauma or friction to children’s skin to help reduce the frequency of blistering.
 This advice will vary depending on the type of EB and the severity of symptoms.

 The advice may include:

 - Avoid walking long distances, which may cause blisters to form on the soles of feet.

 - Parents to change the way they lift the child.

 - Keeping children as cool as possible in warm weather.

 - Avoiding clothes that fit tightly or rub against the skin to avoid blistering.

 Other advice is related to skincare, infections, pain relief, dental care, nail care, eye care, and feeding, and nutrition.